isi-nlp/rtg/README.md

  + train.src, train.tgt : Training corpus
  + valid.src, valid.tgt : Validation corpus

-No need to do tokenizer, since the `sentencepiece` library takes care of it under the hood.
+No need to run tokenizer, since the `sentencepiece` library takes care of it under the hood.
+However, running a sophisticated tokenizer might have a slightly better results as reported [here](https://github.com/google/sentencepiece/blob/master/doc/experiments.md)
+(I am yet to test that behaviour).

+The workflow is of three steps: 1. prepare experiment, 2. train models, 3. decode and test

 ### Step 1.
 Prepare an experiment